Tough Love: Link Building For The Real World

 Justin Briggs starts us off by talking about link building effectiveness.

 Infographics aren’t dead.
-They feel outdated but they’re still great for building links.
+They feel outdated but they’re still great for earning links.
 Do it.

 Get your content out — use stumbleupon which is a great way of spurring Facebook and Twitter sharing.